Linebacker implicates coaches after late hit sparks outrage in Japan

 “The responsibility for this series of problems lies directly with me.
 I will resign as head coach,” he said.

 Uchida was heavily scrutinized in the days and weeks after the hit, the New York Times reported.
-Kwansei had sent a litter to Nihon University asking for an explanation, while the Kanto College Football Association suspended Miyagawa indefinitely for the hit.
+Kwansei had sent a letter to Nihon University asking for an explanation, while the Kanto College Football Association suspended Miyagawa indefinitely for the hit.

 Several other teams have also canceled upcoming games with Nihon and the school’s teachers’ union called on university officials to review the incident, the newspaper reported.